 One of the most common questions people ask us about traveling to Bora Bora has to do with the weather.
 We hear “When is the best time of year to go?” all the time.
 Since the Society Islands of French Polynesia is a tropical environment in the South Pacific, you need to consider the humidity, rain, sunshine, and heat.

 The year-round temperature is relatively constant due to its location just south of the equator, and its elevation is only ten feet above sea level.
 The primary consideration about the Bora Bora weather is the rain and what season you plan on visiting.

 - The Summer (wet season) is from November through March

 - The Winter (dry season) is from April through October

-The average temperature in Summer months is about 85 degrees, and in the drier Winter, the average temperature is about 82 degrees.
+The average temperature in the Summer months is about 85 degrees, and in the drier Winter, the average temperature is about 82 degrees.
 As you can see, not a huge difference, but just remember you should pack plenty of sunblock and prepare for the sun’s intense rays.
-You’ll want to apply sunscreen generously throughout the day as it typically comes off when you sweat or if you go in the water.
+You’ll want to apply sunscreen generously throughout the day as it typically comes off when you sweat or go in the water.

-If you’ve never been to French Polynesia before and you happen to look at your phones’ weather app and see cloudy or thunderstorms, don’t worry too much.
+If you’ve never been to French Polynesia before and you happen to look at your phone’s weather app and see cloudy or thunderstorms, don’t worry too much.
 You’ll be happy to know the reporting is somewhat conservative and the weather moves quickly.